inspect_ai.tool

 def python(

-int | None = None, user: str | None = None, sandbox: str | None = None
+timeout: int | None = None, user: str | None = None, sandbox: str | None = None

-int | None-
+) -> Tooltimeoutint | None-

 Timeout (in seconds) for command.

-str | None-
+userstr | None-

 User to execute commands as.

-str | None-
+sandboxstr | None-

-Optional sandbox environmnent name.
+Optional sandbox environment name.

 bash_session

-Bash shell session command execution tool.
+Interactive bash shell session tool.

 See complete documentation at https://inspect.aisi.org.uk/tools-standard.html#sec-bash-session.

-int | None-
+) -> Tooltimeoutint | None-

 Timeout (in seconds) for command.

-str | None-
+wait_for_outputint | None-

 Instance id (each unique instance id has its own bash process)